PatrickRallings/base/README.md

 # base Repo README

-## This repository will serve as the base repository for all misc. projects
+## This repository will serve as the base repository for all test projects